-4. Exemptions granted by the importing country
+4. Exemptions granted by China

 The Department is not aware of any exemptions being granted by China for edible apiculture products.
-Exporters are encouraged to confirm if any exemptions apply by contacting their importer, or if needed the government authority of China.
+Exporters are encouraged to confirm if any exemptions apply by contacting their importer or, if needed, the government authority of China.